V-E-O/speedrack/docs/setup.rst

 Sub-path support
 ----------------

-If Speedrack is running at a non-root location on a domain (e.g., http://www.example.com/speedrack/), then you'll need to let Speedrack know to modify its URLs appropriately.
+If Speedrack is running at a non-root location on a domain (e.g., http://www.example.com/speedrack/ resolves to the application root view), then you'll need to let Speedrack know to modify the URLs it makes appropriately.
 In your configuration file, set the variable ``SCRIPT_NAME`` to whatever path prefix points to the Speedrack index (in this case, ``SCRIPT_NAME = '/speedrack'``).

+.. note:: This setting alone does not actually change how Speedrack **parses** requests.
+Rather, this tells Speedrack that when it **generates** a URL, it should prefix it with the provided string.
+This means that when the client clicks a link or requests a stylesheet in the original response, the new request is pointed at the right location.

 Task definitions and behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~